Skip to content

 • The primary purpose is to validate the direction of the product and acknowledge achievements.

-• The feedback shared in the review shall be prioritized by the product owner in subsequent sprints.
+• The feedback shared in the review shall be prioritised by the product owner in subsequent sprints.

 #4 Retrospective